Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile health study: Discussion

-The inclusion of endogenous covariates to an LMM implies that the fixed effects may only be interpreted when conditional on an individual.
-Thus, a future research question is to develop estimation methods for the parameters in the marginal mean model that are coherent with an LMM where there are endogenous covariates, which will enable interpretation in the marginal sense.
+The inclusion of endogenous covariates to an LMM implies that the fixed effects should only be interpreted as conditional on an individual.
+Thus, a future research question is to develop estimation methods for the parameters in the marginal mean model that are coherent with fixed effect parameters in an LMM where there are endogenous covariates.
 Related work in generalized linear mixed models but with exogenous covariates includes \citet{heagerty1999marginally}, \citet{heagerty2000marginalized}, and \citet{larsen2000interpreting}.

 In a standard LMM with exogenous covariates, the empirical best linear unbiased predictor (eBLUP) equals the empirical Bayes estimator where a noninformative prior is imposed on the fixed effect and the variance components are estimated through REML \citep{lindley1972bayes, dempfle1977comparison}.
 In Section \ref{sec:model} we showed through partial likelihood argument that the empirical Bayes estimator of random effects from standard LMM is still a valid empirical Bayes estimator in the case of endogenous covariates.
-However, it is unknown whether it is still eBLUP in this case without further assumptions.
+However, it is unknown whether it is still eBLUP absent further assumptions.

 Along the same lines, in a standard LMM the restricted maximum likelihood (REML) estimator of the variance components can be viewed as the maximum \textit{a posteriori} estimator in a Bayesian hierarchical model \citep{laird1982random}, and in Section \ref{sec:model} we showed that this latter interpretation is valid for the REML estimators obtained through standard LMM software when there are endogenous covariates.
 Another interpretation of the REML estimator in a standard LMM is the maximizer for the likelihood of linear combinations of the outcome that is orthogonal to the fixed effects.
 It is unknown whether this interpretation continues to hold for the endogenous covariate case.